jonathanwmendez/music-catalogue/README.md

 ### Build

-1. Use `chmod +x build.sh` to make the build file executable.
+1. First use `chmod +x build.sh` to make the build file executable.
-2. Use `./build.sh` to run the build script.
+2. Then use `./build.sh` to run the build script.

 ### Run